YuncongMa/pNet/README.md

 </p>

 * This toolbox is designed to extract personalized functional networks from fMRI data using spatial-regularized non-negative matrix factorization (**NMF**) method (https://doi.org/10.1016/j.neuroimage.2017.05.004) <br />
-* It works with both MATLAB (https://github.com/YuncongMa/pNet/tree/main/MATLAB_Old) and Python (https://github.com/YuncongMa/pNet/tree/main/Python), and comes with a user-friendly GUI interface in MATLAB, as well as a step-by-step guide to setup a customized workflow in Python.<br />
+* It works with both MATLAB (https://github.com/YuncongMa/pNet/tree/main/MATLAB_Old) and Python (https://github.com/YuncongMa/pNet/tree/main/Python), and comes with a user-friendly GUI interface in MATLAB, as well as a step-by-step guide to setup a customized workflow script in Python.<br />
 * It supports both surface and volume based fMRI data, as well as the grayordinate which combines the two types. <br />
 * It supports multiple fMRI formats, including CIFTI, MGH, MGZ, NIFTI, and MAT.<br />
 * It supports multi-cohort datasets and precomputed group-level FNs.<br />